GaitContour: Efficient Gait Recognition based on a Contour-Pose Representation: Related Works

+The human silhouette is a mainstream representation used in current image-based recognition methods, typically based on Convolutional Neural Networks (CNNs).
+Specifically, GaitGL~\cite{lin2021gait} improves the quality of embeddings further by aggregating both local and global descriptors to capture local details and contextual relations.
+Recent works have explored different backbones, \eg, GaitBase~\cite{fan2023opengait}, DeepGaitV2~\cite{fan2023exploring}, to achieve higher performance across diverse datasets, especially in outdoor unconstrained scenarios, \eg, GREW~\cite{zheng2022gait}.
+Recently, SkeletonGait~\cite{fan2023skeletongait} transferred the keypoints into a skeleton map, so that a large feature extraction model can be employed, achieving higher performance.
+Comparatively, image-based methods take longer to process, e.g. 102ms/sequence for DeepGaitV2~\cite{fan2023exploring}, as they perform convolution operations at every pixel of the sequence, and consist of many layers.

 Given the unique characteristics inherent to each modality, several works focus on fusing the inputs.
-Castro et al.~\cite{castro2020multimodal} fused depth map, gray image and optical flow through CNNs to perform gait recognition.
-DME~\cite{guo2023multi} incorporated RGB images and silhouettes, enriching the feature space expression.
-SMPLGait~\cite{zheng2022gait} integrated 2D and 3D modalities, i.e. silhouette and human mesh, in feature spaces, which have been shown to improve performance.
-Bifusion~\cite{peng2023learning} and MMGaitFormer~\cite{cui2023multi} delved into silhouette and pose fusion, employing concatenation and cross attention respectively.
+Castro et al.~\cite{castro2020multimodal} fuse depth map, gray image and optical flow through CNNs to perform gait recognition.
+DME~\cite{guo2023multi} incorporates RGB images and silhouettes, enriching the feature space expression.
+SMPLGait~\cite{zheng2022gait} integrates 2D and 3D modalities, i.e. silhouette and human mesh, in feature spaces, which have been shown to improve performance.
+Bifusion~\cite{peng2023learning} and MMGaitFormer~\cite{cui2023multi} fuse silhouette and pose information, employing concatenation and cross attention respectively.
 These methods primarily concentrate on fusing the modalities in feature spaces, as the extraction of different modalities involves multiple isolated backbones.
-In this work, we propose Contour-Pose, a unified point-based representation, integrating the body shape and body parts information at the input level.